 1) Increased Retention:

 When employers address quiet quitting, they can retain valued employees by addressing their issues and finding ways to resolve them.
-This not only saves the company money in terms of recruitment costs, but it also ensures that experienced workers are retained.

-2) Improved Morale And Engagement:
+2) Improved Employee Engagement:

-3) A Better Understanding Of The Organization:
+3) Better Understanding Of Workplace Issues:

 4) Enhanced Reputation: